UniMath/agda-unimath/src/metric-spaces/extensional-premetric-structures.lagda.md

     ( is-fiberwise-equiv-indistinguishable-is-extensional-Premetric B E x)
 ```

-### Any type equipped with a reflexive local premetric is a set
+### Any type equipped with an extensional premetric is a set

 ```agda
 module _